TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 		// reject the new entry as duplicated
 	}
 ```
-where the `dupScanThreshold` is the time tolerance in the duplicate scan mechanism: for a given `LTId`, a single QR code can be recorded in the localList every `dupScanThreshold` seconds.
+where the `dupScanThreshold` is the time tolerance in the duplicated scan mechanism: for a given `LTId`, a single QR code can be recorded in the localList every `dupScanThreshold` seconds.

 This verification is intended to avoid disrupting the "cluster" qualification mechanism by artificially increasing the number of reports for a given time slot and location, which may be accidental (a client unwillingly scans twice the QR code) or deliberate (a malicious client, who knows he will likely be tested COVID+).
 From this point of view a large value for `dupScanThreshold` is preferable.